 Thriving Since 1959

 As a member of the Los Altos planning commission, Mr. Riches realized that he had to act quickly to relocate the home-based school to a properly zoned site.
-They moved the newly named Creative Workshop to State Street in Los Altos.
+They moved the newly-named Creative Workshop to State Street in Los Altos.
 During this initial period, Mrs. Riches became concerned that many of her students struggled with their reading and writing skills.
-After an in-depth search for programs and curriculum to combat the popular "sight" method being taught at the time, Gwen Riches adopted a phonetic based language arts program.
-The curriculum helped to establish the Creative Workshop as an outstanding academic center where instruction in reading and math became the most commonly sought after courses.
-By 1964 enrollment had soared to three hundred and fifty students, and the Riches family moved from their colonial home on Fremont Avenue to make space for the full-time private school.
-When Pinewood became a firmly established independent school, the Riches donated their home to the school.
+After an in-depth search for programs and curriculum to combat the popular "sight" method being taught at the time, Gwen Riches adopted a phonetic-based language arts program.
+The curriculum helped to establish the Creative Workshop as an outstanding academic center where instruction in reading and math became the most commonly sought-after courses.
+By 1964, enrollment had soared to 350 students, and the Riches family moved from their colonial home on Fremont Avenue to make space for the full-time private school.
+When Pinewood became a firmly established independent school, the Riches family donated their home to the school.

-In the following ten years, the school flourished and the Riches, with the help of their now adult children, added a junior high.
-In 1975, the Los Altos Hills campus became available, and a few years later, Pinewood purchased a new lower school on Fremont Avenue close to the original campus.
+In the following ten years, Pinewood School flourished and the Riches family, with the help of their now adult children, added a junior high.
+In 1975, the Los Altos Hills campus became available, and a few years later, Pinewood purchased a new lower school on Fremont Avenue, close to the original campus.

 After many years of thought and encouragement from parents, the Riches family decided to add a high school.
-In 1981 the first ninth grade began.
-In 1985 that pioneering class of only seventeen students was the first to graduate from Pinewood High School.
-Since then the high school has reached it maximum capacity, and the Upper Campus now houses a thriving junior high and a respected college preparatory high school that includes exceptional extra-curricular activities and a broad and successful athletic program.
+In 1981, the first 9th grade class began.
+In 1985, that pioneering class of only 17 students was the first to graduate from Pinewood High School.
+Since then, the high school has reached its maximum capacity, and Upper Campus now houses a thriving junior high and a respected college preparatory high school that includes exceptional extra-curricular activities and a broad and successful athletic program.

-In 2007, Pinewood remodeled their Lower Campus that houses Kindergarten-2nd grade.
-The new buildings and outdoor areas continue to reflect the colonial and nurturing atmosphere that Pinewood children have always considered their home away from home.
-In August 2016, 3rd-6th grade students moved into the newly renovated Middle Campus, the original location of the Riches home and all of those pine trees.
+In 2007, Pinewood remodeled their Lower Campus that houses kindergarten through 2nd grade.
+The new buildings and outdoor areas continue to reflect the nurturing atmosphere that Pinewood children have always considered their home away from home.
+In August of 2016, the 3rd- through 6th-grade students moved into the newly renovated Middle Campus, the original location of the Riches family home and all of those pine trees.

-Even though Gwen and Vic Riches did not begin with aspirations to start a school, Pinewood’s success is a tribute to the creativity, dedication and abilities of its founders.
-Its future is ensured by the continued enthusiasm and energy of the Riches family and the superb faculty and staff who are Pinewood School.
+Even though Gwen and Vic Riches did not begin with aspirations to start a school, Pinewood’s success is a tribute to the creativity, dedication, and abilities of its founders.
+Its future is ensured by the continued enthusiasm and energy of the Riches family and our superb faculty, staff, alumni, and families.

 Pinewood School began when Gwen Riches started an after-school enrichment program in her home.
 Today, Gwen's legacy in the arts shines through more vibrantly than ever.